The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

 Caring for a newborn can leave you with precious little time or energy to devote to eating right.
 But it’s important to make good nutrition a priority, especially if you’re breastfeeding—after all, your baby is relying on you to supply all the nutrients he needs.
-We’re here to help, with tasty tips and meal suggestions that will give you maximum nutrition with minimal effort.
+Here are 7 simple shortcuts and guidelines to help you get the maximum nutrition with minimal effort.

 Aim for the A Your need for vitamin A skyrockets when you’re nursing—from 770 micrograms a day during pregnancy to 1,300 when breastfeeding.
 Fruits and vegetables are your best bets.
 Get your daily quota with … 1 medium sweet potato and 1 cup vegetable juice.

-Eat your meat (or tofu) Your protein requirement stays the same during pregnancy and lactation: 71 grams per day.
+Eat Your Meat (or Veg-Friendly Protein) Your protein requirement stays the same during pregnancy and lactation: 71 grams per day.
 Sources include dairy, meat, poultry, fish, tofu, dried beans and whole grains.
 Get your daily quota with … 2 eggs, 3 ounces roast beef, 2 cups low-fat (1%) milk, 4 ounces cooked salmon and 2 slices whole-wheat bread.